lechmazur/sycophancy/README.md

 ---

+## Benchmark-Wide Patterns

+- Across all `3,184` model-case rows (`16` models x `199` cases), `Contrarian` is nearly as common as `Sycophancy`: `231` contrarian contradiction events versus `254` sycophantic ones.
+- Almost half of the affective contradictions already appear in stripped views: `124/254` sycophantic contradiction events and `101/231` contrarian contradiction events are already present before emotional framing is added.
+- Only `48` of `199` cases are contradiction-free across the full `16`-model set. `108` cases trigger at least one sycophantic contradiction, `97` trigger at least one contrarian contradiction, and `54` trigger both across different models.

+---

 ## Benchmark Construction

 The benchmark got to `199` cases through a strict funnel.
 Most generated disputes do not survive as-is.